-The FLIR FX Outdoor Wireless HD Video Monitoring Camera it is wireless HD camera and has HomeKit enabled.
+The Eve Cam indoor Wireless HD Video Monitoring Camera is a wireless HD camera and has HomeKit enabled.
 It also features SmartZone technology that lets you set motion-sensing technology to create recordings and alerts only for specified areas.

 Best Apple HomeKit enabled Remotes And Other Accessories

 The Apple remote allows users to easily control their Apple devices.
 The remote has a simple and minimalist design and the buttons are also responsive.
 You can easily use the remote with your iPod if you have hooked it up to the home theater.

 The Apple Remote also works with Mac.
 You can use it to browse through your photos, videos, music, and even DVDs.
 It also allows you to control the volume of the media that you are playing as well.
 There are also shuffle and skip buttons present.
 However, the Apple TV can only connect to one remote at a time so you cannot use multiple remotes for multiplayer gaming instead you will need an iOS device or a gaming controller.
 The Remote also features an accelerometer and gyroscope.